Slukad/lobster/README.md

 # Take Home Test

-Run the migrations by executing update-database command in the command prompt (note that the migration exists already).
+Run the migrations by executing the update-database command in the command prompt (note that the migration exists already).

 Angular CLI: 8.3.21